ganbarodigital/go_scriptish/README.md

 ## Sinks

-Sinks take the contents of the pipeline's stdin, and write it to somewhere outside the pipeline.
+Sinks take the contents of the pipeline's `Stdin`, and write it to somewhere outside the pipeline.

 A sink should be the last command in your pipeline.
 You can add more commands afterwards if you really want to.
-Just be aware that the first command after any sink will be starting with an empty stdin.
+Just be aware that the first command after any sink will be starting with an empty `Stdin`.

 ### AppendToFile()

-`AppendToFile()` writes the contents of the pipeline's stdin to the given file
+`AppendToFile()` writes the contents of the pipeline's `Stdin` to the given file

 If the file does not exist, it is created.